Child Protection Policy

 - Children have a right to feel secure and cannot learn effectively unless they do so.

-- All children regardless of age, gender, race, ability, sexuality, religion, culture or language have a right to be protected from harm.
+- All children have a right to be protected from harm.

-- All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm in accordance with the guidance.
+- All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with the guidance.

 - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children.

-- Whilst the school will work openly with parents as far as possible, the school reserves the right to contact children’s social care or the police, without notifying parents if this is in the child’s best interests.
+- Whilst the school will work openly with parents as far as possible, it reserves the right to contact Children’s Social Care or the police, without notifying parents if this is believed to be in the child’s best interests.

-We recognise that staff anxiety around child protection can undermine good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.
+We recognise that staff anxiety around child protection can compromise good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.

-In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person.
+In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy if they have concerns about a young person.

-DSL is Odele Davies and the deputy DSLs are Edd Harrison and Karen Lunnon.
-There is a nominated safeguarding governor, Becky Whipp, who will oversee safeguarding .
-The Chair of Governors, Sue Lewis, will receive reports of allegations against the headteacher and act on the behalf of the governing body
+DSL is Odele Davies and the Deputy DSLs are Edward Harrison and Karen Lunnon.
+There is a nominated safeguarding governor, Alison Chamberlain, who will take leadership responsibility for safeguarding.
+The Chair of Governors Sue Lewis will receive reports of allegations against the headteacher and act on the behalf of the governing body.

 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required with a briefing every year.
+Training is provided as required annually in a whole staff INSET.
 Separate training is provided to all new staff on appointment.
-The DSL will attend training to enable them to fulfil their role.
+Policies and procedures are provided to new staff prior to their induction and they staff are required to sign to say they have read these.
+The DSL will attend training at least every other year to enable them to fulfil their role.

 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.

-Following any concerns raised by staff, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact children’s social care.
-If the DSL is not available or there are immediate concerns, the staff member will refer directly to children’s social care
+Following any concerns raised, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, then the DSL will contact Children’s Social Care and if appropriate the police.
+If the DSL is not available or there are immediate concerns, the staff member will refer directly to Children’s Social Care and the police if appropriate.

 N.B.
-The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police, although the DSL should also be made aware.
+The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police.
+The DSL should also be made aware.

-- We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the ‘working together’ guidance.
+- We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the ‘Information Sharing Advice for Practitioners’ (DfE 2015) guidance

-- Information will only be shared with agencies who we have a statutory duty to share with or individuals within the school who ‘need to know’.
+- Information will be shared with individuals within the school who ‘need to know’.

 - All staff are aware that they cannot promise a child to keep a disclosure confidential.